Category Archives: Royal Deaths and Illnesses

 The Preobrazhensky Regiment soldiers proclaim Elizabeth Petrovna Empress of All Russia; Credit – Wikipedia

 22-year-old Anna Leopoldovna was not qualified to be regent.
 She did as little as possible concerning state affairs and argued with her advisers.
-A conspiracy soon arose with the aim of obtaining the Russian throne for Elizabeth Petrovna, the only surviving child of Peter I (the Great), Emperor of All Russia.
+A conspiracy soon arose intending to obtain the Russian throne for Elizabeth Petrovna, the only surviving child of Peter I (the Great), Emperor of All Russia.
 A coup took place during the night of December 5-6, 1741 with financial support from France and military support from the Preobrazhensky Regiment.
 Elizabeth Petrovna arrived at the regiment’s headquarters wearing armor over her dress asking, “Who do you want to serve, me, your natural sovereign, or those who have stolen my inheritance?”
 The Preobrazhensky Regiment marched to the Winter Palace and arrested the infant Emperor Ivan and his parents.
 It was a daring coup and succeeded without bloodshed.
-The new 32-year-old Empress of All Russia, Elizabeth Petrovna, vowed that she would not sign a single death sentence, a promise which she kept throughout her 20-year-reign.
+The new 32-year-old Empress of All Russia, Elizabeth Petrovna, vowed that she would not sign a single death sentence, a promise she kept throughout her 20-year reign.

 What happened to Ivan?